 Have you taken opiate painkillers only to find that your pain has gotten worse?

 Hyperalgesia is a condition that manifests itself by an increased sensitivity to pain.
-Opioid-induced hyperalgesia occurs when the continuous use of opioids reduces the pain threshold, which often leads to opioid tolerance.
+Opioid-induced hyperalgesia occurs when the continuous use of opioids reduces the pain threshold, leading to opioid tolerance.
 In other words, pain becomes worse despite an increase in dose or escalation of use.

 Some Important Hyperalgesia Facts:

 - A condition caused by changes to the nerve pathways

 - Often a result of continuous opioid intake.

 - A condition that goes undiagnosed way too often